 What The Parts Do:

-Let’s have a look on the items in the parts listed above.
+Let’s have a look at the items in the parts listed above.
 Here I will try to explain briefly what each of them (in the essential parts) does and why you need it.
 I’ll also mention some options as the suggestions for you to consider those specific parts.
-These are the elements mandatory for building a quadcopter by your-self.
+These are the elements mandatory for building a quadcopter by yourself.
 Other tools and accessories are optional here.
 They will only bring some additional features to your quadcopter.
-Feel free either to add one or more of these items according to your taste, or completely avoid them.
+Feel free either to add one or more of these items according to your taste or completely avoid them.

 You can choose the perfect quadcopter frame from the list below.
 These popular items can handle your demands or do even more: